nib-components/react-control/README.md

 - label - A label displayed to the user
 - valid - Whether the control is valid
-- message - A message displayed to the user
+- error - An error displayed to the user

 ### Text